 How do you care for reverse balayage?

-If you think you won’t have to switch up your hair care routine just because you had balayage before, think again.
+Think twice if you think you won’t have to switch up your hair care routine just because you had balayage before!
 Unlike your previous balayage—in which your colorist most likely used bleach to achieve lightened strands—your newly darkened strands have different needs.
-Lucky for you, caring for dark shades is typically much more low maintenance than caring for blonde hues.
+Lucky for you, caring for dark shades is typically much more low-maintenance than caring for blonde hues.

 First, swap out your regular shampoo and conditioner for a system formulated to care for your new color.
-We recommend Redken’s Color Extend Magnetics Shampoo and Conditioner.
-The system is formulated with Redken’s exclusive RCT Protein Complex, which treats hair from the root to the core to the tip and gives colored strands the custom nourishment they need.
+We recommend Redken’s Color Extend Magnetics Shampoo + Conditioner Duo.
+The system is formulated with Redken’s exclusive RCT Protein Complex, which strengthens hair but won’t strip your strands of moisture or color.

-If your newly darkened hair begins to pull red, we recommend trying Matrix Total Results Dark Envy Shampoo and Conditioner.
+If your newly darkened hair begins to pull red, we suggest trying Matrix Total Results Dark Envy Shampoo and Conditioner.
 This color-depositing system works to remove red undertones from dark hair colors.

 Color services can still make your strands look and feel dry even if your colorist doesn’t use bleach to create your new hue.
 We suggest giving your strands a little extra TLC by incorporating a weekly hair mask into your hair care routine.
-Redken’s Color Extend Magnetics Mega Mask is a two-in-one hair mask that is both a treatment and care extender designed specifically for color-treated hair infused with resveratrol to protect strands against breakage while maintaining shine.
+L’Oréal Professionnel’s Serie Expert Vitamino Color Mask is a luxurious mask for color-treated hair infused with resveratrol to protect strands against breakage while maintaining shine.

-Golden blonde is meant to shine, but if your hue has become a bit too bright for your liking, ask your colorist for a reverse balayage with dark brown.
+Golden blonde is meant to shine, but if your hue has become too bright for your liking, ask your colorist for a reverse balayage with dark brown.

 Pastel pink hair doesn’t need to be high-maintenance.
 A reverse balayage will help blend your dark blonde roots with your fantasy color seamlessly.

-For those with very dark hair, you’ll be obsessed with how effortlessly your natural hue blends with auburn.
+Those with very dark hair will be obsessed with how effortlessly your natural hue blends with auburn.

 Subtle gray is the perfect way to tone down yellowing platinum roots for a fresh new look.